-Native Silty Clay/Clayey Silt was encountered beneath the topsoil veneer in all boreholes.
-The Silty Clay/Clayey Silt is brown, transitioning to grey below a depth of about 3 to 5 metres, has traces of to some fine Sand and Gravel, is weathered in the upper few metres with oxidized seams, and is generally stiff to very stiff in consistency.
-The Silty Clay/Clayey Silt was proven to auger refusal in each of the boreholes, with the exception of Borehole No. 3.
+Native Clay/Silty Clay was encountered beneath the topsoil veneer in all boreholes.
+The Clay/Silty Clay is brownish grey, to grey and reddish grey, with traces of to some fine Sand and Gravel.
+The upper perhaps 2 to 3 metres of the native Silty Clay is stiff in consistency, and becomes soft to very soft below about 2.5 metres.
+The Silty Clay/Clayey Silt was proven to refusal in each of the boreholes.

-Silt
+Sandy Silt